catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart-gui.rst

 Quick start
 ###########

-This quick start guide assumes you have working knowledge of Catalyst Cloud :ref:`command-line-interface` and familiarity with Kubernetes.
+This quick start guide assumes you have working knowledge of Sky TV :ref:`command-line-interface` and familiarity with Kubernetes.